shakfu/minihost/README.md

 # minihost

-*minihost* is a headless audio plugin host for VST3, AudioUnit, and LV2 plugins.
-Built on JUCE, it provides both a C API for embedding in audio applications and a Python API via nanobind.
+Minihost is a headless, JUCE-based audio plugin host that supports VST3, AudioUnit, and LV2 plugins.
+It provides a C/C++ API for integration and a Python API powered by nanobind.

 ## Features